hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 ### Snapshots are not marked in MySQL

-As discussed in the [section about timestamps](#timestamps-arent-always-event-times) there is a need to identify events that originate in database snapshots (as opposed to database changelogs).
+As discussed in the [section about timestamps](#timestamps-arent-always-event-times) there is a need to identify change records that originate in database snapshots (as opposed to database changelogs).

-This is almost always possible, because such events will have `SYNC` as their operation, except one case, MySQL which does not mark them the same way.
+This is almost always possible, because such records will have `SYNC` as their operation, except one case, MySQL which does not mark them the same way.
 We could fix this in our implementation, but the fix might not work as expected in some messages we fail to consider, causing their